Symmetries of order four on K3 surfaces: The fixed locus

 \begin{remark} The moduli space of K3 surfaces carrying a purely non-symplectic automorphism of order four with a given action on the K3 lattice is known to be a complex ball quotient of dimension $m-1$, see \cite[\S 11]{DK}.
+The complex ball is given by:

-The generic element of such space is a K3 surface such that $\omega_X$ is the generic element of an eigenspace of $\sigma^*$ in $T(\sigma^2)\otimes \IC$, so that $\Pic(X)=S(\sigma^2)$ .
-On the other hand, if the automorphism has symplectic square, then the period belongs to the eigenspace where $\sigma^*=-\id$, so that $\Pic(X)$ contains $S(\sigma)\oplus T(\sigma^2)$, $\rk\Pic(X)\geq 14$ and, given the action on the K3 lattice, the dimension of the moduli space is equal to $6$. \end{remark}
+where $V$ is the $i$-eigenspace of $\sigma^*$ in $T(\sigma^2)\otimes \IC$.
+This implies that the Picard lattice of the K3 surface corresponding to the generic point of such space equals $S(\sigma^2)$ (see \cite[Theorem 11.2]{DK}).
+On the other hand, if the automorphism has symplectic square, then the period point of $X$ belongs to the $-1$-eigenspace in $H^2(X,\IZ)$, so that $\Pic(X)$ contains $S(\sigma)\oplus T(\sigma^2)$, $\rk\Pic(X)\geq 14$ and, given the action on the K3 lattice, the dimension of the moduli space is equal to $l-2$. \end{remark}